So, you’ve got the killer content, the eye-catching pictures and videos and you’re tempted to click ‘Publish’ on Social Media.

-I posted the below at 7:00 pm on Tall Paul Marketing Facebook page becuase my target audience is small and medium sized NI businesses.
+I posted the below at 7:00 pm on Tall Paul Marketing Facebook page because my target audience is small and medium-sized NI businesses.

-If you’re a trendy coffee shop in Belfast hoping to attract more students from nearby Universities and Colleges then think about when they’re most likely to see your posts.
+If you’re a trendy coffee shop in Belfast hoping to attract more white-collar workers then think about when they’re most likely to see your posts.

 They’re most likely off work, lying on the sofa watching Netflix and scrolling through Facebook and Instagram for hours.

 Check out the example below from popular Mexican food chain Boojum.